Stephen Kulinić

-Stjepan, Ban of Bosnia was the third ruler of the banate of Bosnia recorded by name in written sources.
+Stephen or Stjepan Ban of Bosnia, was the third Bosnian ban who ruled the banate of Bosnia recorded by name in written sources.
 He was in power sometime between 1204 and 1232.
 His rule was not popular, due to his Catholicism and allegiance to the Kingdom of Hungary.
 He was the last ruler of the House of Kulinić.

-He is often called Stjepan Kulinić in local sources (Stephen son of Kulin), and sometimes Stephen Kulinić in English There are no contemporary sources calling him by this patronimic, however.
+He is often called Stjepan Kulinić in local sources (Stephen son of Kulin), and sometimes Stephen Kulinić in English There are no contemporary sources calling him by this patronymic, however.

 Reign

 Lack of sources

-It is not clear from the sources when exactly did Stjepan reign, between April 1203 and May 1233, when Matej Ninoslav became ban of Bosnia.

 Stjepan is often considered the son of Ban Kulin and his wife, the banica Vojslava, and it is staid that he actively participated in the events related to the papal investigation of the religion of Kulin and Vojslava.
 This cannot be proven with written sources, nor can it be completely rejected.
 There is no source that says that Kulin was succeeded by his son Stepan I, or by someone who usurped power from Kulin's son.